stephaneworkspace/backupmysystemusb2ub/README.rst

    sudo systemctl start backupmysystemusb2usb

-Check the log (no detail just the command like dd)
+Check the log (the last 20 messages)

 .. code-block:: bash

    sudo journalctl --unit backupmysystemusb2usb -n 20

-You can go to check your ouput log file configured by config.yml
+You can go to check your output log file configured by config.yml

 Now we have to create the shell return for non-root user gui.py